uwuser/home/index.md

 ## Reza Mirosanlou

-I received my Ph.D. in Electrical and Computer Engineering from the University of Waterloo in which I have worked with Professor Rodolfo Pellizzoni.
+I received my Ph.D. in Electrical and Computer Engineering from the University of Waterloo.
 My interests are focused on research/industry problems that lie at the intersection of computer architecture and memory subsystem.
 My research while being Ph.D student at University of Waterloo was on high-performance frameworks for real-time embedded systems.
-Before the Ph.D program at University of Waterloo, I have received my M.Sc. from Sharif University of Technology in the area of Computer Architecture where I have worked with Professor Seyed Ghassem Miremadi (may his soul rest in peace).
+Before the Ph.D program at University of Waterloo, I have received my M.Sc. from Sharif University of Technology in the area of Computer Architecture.

 ### Education: